srobinson/a11y-tutorials/src/typography/index.md

 1. Reasonably large by default
 2. Adjustable by different means

-GEL [type sizes](https://www.bbc.co.uk/gel/guidelines/typography#type-sizes) for body text range between 15 and and 18 pixels, depending on the screen dimensions.
+GEL [type sizes](https://www.bbc.co.uk/gel/guidelines/typography#type-sizes) for body text range between 15 and 18 pixels, depending on the screen dimensions.
 Although these are prescribed in terms of pixels, they should always be _set_ in relative units such as `em`s and `rem`s.

 The reason for this is that a not insignificant number of users ([about the same number as there are Microsoft Edge users](https://medium.com/@vamptvo/pixels-vs-ems-users-do-change-font-size-5cfb20831773)) adjust the default font size at a browser or operating system level.
-Text set in `px` _does not_ honor that setting.
+Text set in `px` _does not_ honour that setting.

 Accordingly, the root `font-size` should be set as a percentage of the user's chosen size, and all other sizes should be relative to this one.